UCSC-REAL/fair-eval/README.md

 ```

 ## Step 5: Evaluate and calibrate fairness
 We have provided the preprocessed data for evaluating fairness.
-You can just run the last step to get results.
+You can just unzip ``./celeba/gender_results.zip`` to folder ``./celeba``, and run the last step to get results.

 ```shell
 # (e1,e2) = [(0.0,0.0),